Ocellate Mountain Viper

 This mountain-dweller occupies dry, warm slopes where temperatures fall at night.
 It's usually only active during the day.
 Its pattern of orangish-brown spots helps the snake blend in with its surroundings.

 This rare snake was thought to be extinct for nearly 140 years but then was "re-discovered" in eastern Turkey in 1983.
-Once the word got out, the news led to severe over-collecting by European and Turkish snake collectors.
-This is a serious threat for the future survival of the species, which has already been wiped out in much of its very small range.
-The Saint Louis Zoo participates in a Species Survival Plan with other North American zoos to breed and conserve this species (see side story).
+Once the word got out, the news led to severe over-collecting by European and Turkish snake collectors, which has become a serious threat.
+The Saint Louis Zoo supports this species in the Charles H. Hoessle Herpetarium at the Zoo.

 Learn more about how we are helping wildlife around the world.